The AGI Cymru national group is at the forefront for the use of Geography and Geographic Information in Wales.

 AGI Cymru Committee

-Pam Whitham (AGI Cymru Chair) Relationship Manager - Ordnance Survey
+Pam Whitham (AGI Cymru Representative on Council) - Strategic Development Manager at Ordnance Survey

-Pam has over 20 years experience as a Relationship Manager at Ordnance Survey and has been a member of the AGI Cymru committee for 3 years.
-Pam provides support for the use of Public Sector Mapping Data to underpin policy in Wales and England with a particular focus on transport, infrastructure and the Environment.
+Pam has over 20 years’ experience with Ordnance Survey in providing support for the use of Public Sector Geospatial Mapping Data to underpin policy in Wales and England with a particular focus on Housing and Land Administration.
+Pam has previously been Chair of AGI Cymru and has been an active member of the AGI Cymru committee for many years.

 Rares Ciurezu (AGI Cymru Deputy Vice-Chair) - Transport Modeller - WSP